Communication Isn't Someone Else's Responsibility

+Communication isn't someone else's responsibility, it's yours.
 As the leader, the buck stops with you.
-You need to embrace communication as an important part of your job, and you need to understand that poor communication in the company overall is ultimately on you.
+Embrace communication as an important part of your job and understand that poor communication in the company overall is ultimately on you.

 Whether it’s in your detailed job description or not, leaders at every level of an organization have an important and specific role to connect the dots between the big picture and what it means for employees.
 No one is more influential than you, the leader.